 "The enemy immediately brought forward a battery of three pieces, and took a position on the extreme left of our line, under the mountain, and commenced an enfilading fire on our centre, which was returned with so much effect upon the advancing column of the Mexicans, containing near six thousand infantry and lancers, that it forced them to keep to the upper side of the plateau, close under the side of the mountain; and, instead of turning to the left and advancing on our centre, against the heavy fire of so much well-served artillery, continued its course perpendicular to our line on the extreme left, crossed over the bed of the dry torrent, in the direction taken by our retreating riflemen, keeping all the while close to the foot of the mountain.
-Colonels Marshall and Yell, with their cavalry companies, Colonel May, with the squadron of the 1st and 2d dragoons, and Captain Pike's squadron, Arkansas regiment, in connection with a brigade of infantry, formed of the Mississippi regiment, the 8d Indiana, (Colonel Lane) and a fragment of the 2d Indiana regiment, under Colonel Bowles, and Bragg's artillery, and three pieces of Sherman's battery, succeeded in checking the march of this column.
+Colonels Marshall and Yell, with their cavalry companies, Colonel May, with the squadron of the 1st and 2d dragoons, and Captain Pike's squadron, Arkansas regiment, in connection with a brigade of infantry, formed of the Mississippi regiment, the 3d Indiana, (Colonel Lane) and a fragment of the 2d Indiana regiment, under Colonel Bowles, and Bragg's artillery, and three pieces of Sherman's battery, succeeded in checking the march of this column.
 The Mississippi regiment alone, and with a howitzer under Captain Sherman, moved against some four thousand of the enemy, and stopped them in their march upon Saltillo.
-A large body of lancers from this body formed column in one of the mountain gorges, and advanced through the Mexican infantry, to make a descent on the hacienda of Buena Vista, near which our train of descent on the hacienda of Buena Vista, near which our train of supplies and baggage had been packed.
-They were gallantly and successfully met by our mounted men, under Colonels Marshall and Yell, and the attacking column separated - part returning to the mountain under cover of their infantry, and a part through the ha cienda.
+A large body of lancers from this body formed column in one of the mountain gorges, and advanced through the Mexican infantry, to make a descent on the hacienda of Buena Vista, near which our train of supplies and baggage had been packed.
+They were gallantly and successfully met by our mounted men, under Colonels Marshall and Yell, and the attacking column separated - 'part returning to the mountain under cover of their infantry, and a part through the ha cienda.
 Here the latter were met by a destructive fire from those men who had left the field in the early part of the action, and had been rallied by their officers.
-Colonel May's dragoons and a section of artillery, under Lieutenant Reynolds, coming up at this moment, turnleted the rout of this portion of the energy's cavalary.
-"The completed the rout of this portion of the enemy's cavalry.
-G^ 'fhe column that had passed our left, and had gone some two miles to our rear, now faced about, and commenced retracing their steps, exposing their right flank to a very heavy and destructive fire from our infantry and artillery, who were drawn up in a line parallel to the march of the retreating column, of whom many were forced on and over the mountains, and many dispersed.
+Colonel May's dragoons and a section of artillery, under Lieutenant Reynolds, coming up at this moment. completed the rout of this portion of the enemy's cavalry. 'fhe G column that had passed our left, and had gone some two miles to our rear, now faced about, and commenced retracing their steps, exposing their right flank to a very heavy and destructive fire from our infantry and artillery, who were drawn up in a line parallel to the march of the retreating column, of whom many were forced on and over the mountains, and many dispersed.